porco-rosso-j/Intro/README.md

 <img width="200" alt="Screen Shot 2022-12-04 at 17 25 34" src="https://user-images.githubusercontent.com/88586592/233834908-dea251cc-72a9-4cb4-a984-3eb03d160629.png">

-I'm Porco, a solo solidity dev whose main interests are around DeFi, ZKP, and Account Abstraction.
+I'm Porco, a solidity dev whose main interests are around DeFi, ZKP, and Account Abstraction.
 Tech Stacks: Solidity, NodeJS, Typescript, React, and Noir ( + learning Rust ).

 ## Projects

-- [SafeRecover](https://github.com/porco-rosso-j/safe-recovery-noir): A Safe module used for recovering ownership of Safe account with various zk-powered recovery methods, such as private backup address, zkTouchID, social recovery with private guardians, and secret word.
-The product is still under development as [one of the Safe Grant Wave I grantees](https://safe.mirror.xyz/dM9OXAQe_700TbCMqyi7K2facdaLYvfCh3Th1jCb7hg).

-- [AztecSnap](https://github.com/porco-rosso-j/aztec-snap): A MetaMask Snap that works on Aztec, a privacy first zk-rollup on Ethereum.
-It's a smart contract wallet that supports ECDSA signature and enables private calls to any Aztec contract.
-Won the sponsor prize from Aztec at ETH Global Istanbul.
+- [Obsidion Wallet](https://obsidion.xyz/): A smart account that allows users to sign transactions with TouchID and interact with privacy-preserving apps and protocols on Aztec zk-rollup.
+It integrates zkPassport to provide first-class identity management in the wallet, which can be utilizied for compliance and other various use cases requiring sybil-resistance.
+Selected as a grantee of [the Wallet RGP by Aztec Labs](https://forum.aztec.network/t/request-for-grant-proposals-wallets/6136).

 ## Past commitments

 #### 2024

+- [Aztec Mobile Wallet{Dry}](https://github.com/porco-rosso-j/aztec-mobile-wallet-dry): A mobile wallet on Aztec Network that allows users to control their wallet with Face ID/TouchID-based keypair secured by the iPhone’s Secure Enclave.
+It lets them privately hold, send, and receive assets and interact with privacy-preserving applications.
+Got the third place of winners at [Aztec's Alpha Build 1](https://aztec.network/blog/shaping-the-future-of-payments-meet-the-winners-of-alpha-build-one).

 - [Dry](https://ethglobal.com/showcase/dry-2gcc3) : A private seedless smart account based on Safe and ERC7579, that allows owners to sign transactions with FaceID by providing zero-knowledge proofs using Noir.
 Built at [ETHGlobal Brussels](https://ethglobal.com/events/brussels) and got prizes from Safe, Scroll, and Polygon.